Calculator

 Calculate now

-Use this gas consumption calculator to convert gas use into kilowatt hours and estimate annual heating cost, monthly cost and a rough CO2 footprint.
-It is especially useful for households, owners, tenants and landlords who want to understand energy cost better or compare different price and usage scenarios.
+Convert gas use into kilowatt hours and estimate annual heating cost, monthly cost and a rough CO2 footprint.
+This helps households, owners, tenants and landlords compare energy cost, price assumptions and usage scenarios.

 Display currencyChoose the currency symbol for entered amounts and results.
 No exchange-rate conversion is applied.

-Enter your annual gas consumption in cubic metres.
-The calculator then converts it into kWh and derives cost and CO₂ estimates from it.
+Enter your annual gas consumption in cubic meters.
+The calculator converts it into kWh using calorific value and volume correction factor, then derives cost and CO₂ estimates from it.

 The calorific value is often shown on your gas bill.
-It directly affects the conversion from ft³ to kWh.
+Together with the volume correction factor, it directly affects the conversion from m³ to kWh.

 The conversion factor is also often listed on the bill.
 Together with the calorific value it turns volume into a more realistic energy figure.